Common Oral Surgery Treatment Questions

 Will I be able to go back to work after surgery?

 Following more involved surgical procedures you should get plenty of rest.
 Wait at least 2 – 3 days after surgery to resume exercise, sports, or other physical activities.
 Depending on the intensity of your surgery you may need more days to recover.
-So always check with your surgen Dr. Lopez and she will give you all the information you may need on the recovery process.
-But you should be able to go back to work the following day.
+So always check with your surgeon and they will give you all the information you may need on the recovery process.